LaunchCodeEducation/liftoff/src/modules/demo-projects/event-log/index.rst

 complicated to set up.
 To get started, he’s going to refer to the `Spring Security Series <http://www.baeldung.com/security-spring>`__ of articles at `baeldung.com <http://www.baeldung.com/>`__, which seem well-written and thorough.
-The only challange may be in modifying the complex examples for his more straightforward situation.
+The only challenge may be in modifying the complex examples for his more straightforward situation.

 He has estimated the user stories that he feels confident he can